ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

 # Pre-Requisites, Resources and Acknowledgments
 - It is assumed that you have some experience in Python and Basic machine Learning Concepts.

-<br>Many of the Ideas in this are based on book [Deep Learning with Python]( https://www.amazon.com/Deep-Learning-Python-Francois-Chollet/dp/1617294438), written by Francois Chollet who also happens to be author of Keras Library
+- Many of the Ideas in this are based on book [Deep Learning with Python]( https://www.amazon.com/Deep-Learning-Python-Francois-Chollet/dp/1617294438), written by Francois Chollet who also happens to be author of Keras Library

 - Another excellent resource to learn theoretical concepts around deep learning is [Deep Learning Specialization]( https://www.coursera.org/specializations/deep-learning) taught by Andrew Ng on Coursera.
 Even though its paid course the Videos are freely available on YouTube.